- What degrees and concentrations do you offer?

 - May I apply as a non-degree seeker?

-If you wish to take graduate-level coursework without becoming a candidate for a graduate degree you may apply for admission to an Educational Administration program as a non-degree graduate student.
+If you wish to take graduate-level coursework without becoming a candidate for a graduate degree you may apply for admission to an Educational Leadership and Policy program as a non-degree graduate student.
 You must hold a bachelor's degree in order to be eligible for the non-degree (graduate) program.
 Graduate Record Examinations (GRE) scores are not required.

 - I have a bachelor's degree.
 Can I apply directly to a doctoral program?